LandonLloyd/LandonLloyd/README.md

 I am a programmer learning how to code for fun.
 I am going through the FreeCodeCamp Curriculum where I started from the very beginning.
 I have currently attained the Responsive Web Design and JavaScript Algorithms and Data Structures Certifications.
 I am currently working through the Front-End-Libraries section, where I am learning more about jQuery.
 I found a love for programming at the beginning of the COVID-19 lockdown when I wanted to do something useful with my time.
 I will continue to keep learning and having fun with code and hopefully one day finish the FreeCodeCamp Curriculum!

 ## Currently Working On
 I am currently working on completing the Front-End-Libraries section of FreeCodeCamp.
 Overall though I am working on completing the whole FreeCodeCamp Curriculum.
-I am also working on completing a game for the Game-Off-2020 game jam hosted by GitHub! :partying_face:
+I am also working on completing an app that can be used to make brackets for games and tournaments.

 ## Contributions
 I am fairly new to Github and have been learning how to use it.
 I have made most of my contributions to a [Discord Bot named Becca-Bot](https://github.com/nhcarrigan/BeccaBot).
 I have also done a tiny bit of contributing to the FreeCodeCamp discord bot.
 I have also completed the HacktoberFest 2020 event which taught me a lot about contributing and how to use GitHub.
 I am working on getting better at contributing and love open source!